ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/README.md

 ```

 #### 4. Run your own chaincode
 Execute below commands to run your own chaincode on the network established using above scripts.
-The steps provided below will create a fabric-admin pod and put your chaincode at path '/var/hyperledger/src/mychaincode' and orderer TLS CA certiificate at path '/var/hyperledger/orderer/tlscacerts/ca.crt'.
+The steps provided below will create a fabric-admin pod and put your chaincode at path '/var/hyperledger/src/mychaincode' and orderer TLS CA certificate at path '/var/hyperledger/orderer/tlscacerts/ca.crt'.

-These commands are to be executed on the peer organization AKS cluster.

 Step 1:- Create "./mychaincode" directory on Azure cloud shell and put your custom chaincode in this directory
 ```bash